-- 3.1 The NPA operates a three stage complaints process to ensure complaints are dealt with impartially, objectively and professionally. - 3.2 We would normally expect you to raise your complaint within one calendar month of the event or matter that has caused you concern, although in exceptional circumstances we will consider your complaint after that time has elapsed.
-Please note that we will not normally consider complaints that are raised more than six months after the date of the relevant event or matter.
+- 3.1 We operate a three stage complaints process to ensure complaints are dealt with impartially, objectively and professionally. - 3.2 We would normally expect you to raise your complaint within one calendar month of the event or matter that has caused you concern, although in some circumstances we will consider your complaint after that time has elapsed.
+Please note that we will not consider complaints that are raised more than six months after the date of the relevant event or matter, apart from in exceptional circumstances and at our discretion.